AFT Calculator

 The 2-Mile Run remains the final and often most dreaded event in the Army Fitness Test.
-For many soldiers, it's the last hurdle standing between them and a successful AFT score.
-Whether you're aiming to just pass the minimum standards or achieve a perfect 100 points, this comprehensive guide will equip you with the knowledge, strategies, and training plans needed to crush the 2-Mile Run and boost your overall AFT performance.
+For many Soldiers, it's the last hurdle standing between them and a successful AFT score.
+Whether you're aiming to just pass the minimum standards or achieve a perfect 100 points, this comprehensive guide will equip you with the knowledge, strategies, and training plans needed to crush the 2-Mile Run.

 Why Aerobic Fitness Matters for Military Performance